Echuca: Media

 The local newspaper, The Riverine Herald is published by McPherson Media Group three days a week.

-FM Radio stations that broadcast to the town are ABC Central Victoria, Hit91.9, 3BO FM, and community radio based station, EMFM.
-AM Radio stations that broadcast to the town as well as Deniliquin, is 1521 2QN.
+Radio stations that broadcast to the town are ABC Central Victoria, Hit91.9, 3BO FM, and community radio based station, EMFM.

 Network television is broadcast in the Echuca region by the Seven Network, WIN Television (affiliated with the Nine Network), Network 10, the Australian Broadcasting Corporation (ABC) and the Special Broadcasting Service (SBS).

 Of the three commercial networks, WIN Television airs a half-hour WIN News bulletin each weeknight at 5.30 pm, produced from a newsroom in the city and broadcast from studios in Wollongong.

 Short local news updates and weather updates are broadcast by Network 10 throughout the day, produced and broadcast from its Hobart studios.
 The Seven Network airs short local news and weather updates throughout the day, produced and broadcast from its Canberra studios.